OFTEC Renewables Registration

 For biomass – QCF units J/502/9406, L/502/9407, R/502/9411, K/502/9415, Y/502/9412 and H/502/9414

 Alternatively you can apply via the ‘experienced worker route’ providing you have demonstrable experience and manufacturers’ training.
-For further information please visit the MCS website.
+For further information please click here and scroll down to page 8.

 For more detailed information about MCS certification, please contact OFTEC’s registration team.

 (MCS is only applicable for Great Britain, Channel Islands and the Isle of Man)